LiskArchive/lisk-mobile/README.md

 /Users/***/Library/Developer/Xcode/DerivedData/Lisk-***/Build/Products/Debug-iphonesimulator/lottie-ios/Lottie.modulemap
 ```

-Follow this steps to solve it:
+Follow these steps to solve it:

 1. Add the following to the end of your Podfile (especially M1 users)